Indicator Climate

 The CO2 levy for fossil thermal fuels is an important instrument for achieving international and national emissions targets.
 The CO2 levy rate is raised when degree-day-adjusted CO2 emissions from thermal fuels exceed the stipulated threshold values.
 This way, the CO2 levy was raised in January 2014 from 36 to 60 francs per ton of CO2, in January 2016 to 84 francs per ton of CO2, in January 2018 to 96 francs per ton of CO2 and in January 2022 to 120 francs per ton of CO2.
 At the moment, legislation does not foresee to further increase the CO2 levy.

-In 2023, the CO2 emissions from motor fuels remained more or less unchanged from the previous year (+0.1%), continuing the stagnation of recent years.
+In 2024, the CO2 emissions from motor fuels also fell compared with the previous year, by 2.1 per cent.
 As a result, emissions have not returned to the levels seen in 2019, i.e. before the COVID-19 pandemic.
 The reasons include a change in mobility behaviour (more home office and fewer business trips) and the growing share of electromobility and biogenic fuels.
-Overall, emissions have fallen by 5.2% compared with 1990 (the reference year).
+Overall, emissions have fallen by 7% compared with 1990 (the reference year).

 International comparison